 Ingredients

-- 1 cup blanched slivered almonds (no skins) - See Notes for other options
+- 1 cup blanched slivered almonds (no skins) - Or raw cashews; see Notes

-- 7 ounces extra firm tofu, patted dry - This is half of a standard 14 oz. package
+- 7 ounces extra firm tofu, patted dry - About half of a standard 14 oz. package

 - ¼ cup fresh lemon juice